hkwu/ghastly/docs/README.md

 In addition to the basic response types, Ghastly provides more complex response handling through the `CustomResponse` class. `CustomResponse` is simply a wrapper for specialized response logic.
 This allows you to return an instance of a `CustomResponse` instead of coding a custom response in your handler.
 Not only does this keep responses contained as values, but it also enables you to modularize your response logic and reuse it across several handlers.

 #### Using `CustomResponse`
 The `CustomResponse` constructor takes a single **executor** function.
-The executor receives a context object; this context will be the same as the context passed to the command handler from which the `CustomResponse` is returned.
+The executor receives a context object; this context will be the same as the context passed to the command handler from which the `CustomResponse` is returned\*.
 The executor may be `async`, and must handle all of the response logic.

 In general, it's a good idea to extend the `CustomResponse` class and create your own specialized response classes rather than directly instantiating a new `CustomResponse` in your command handler (otherwise what's the point in using it?).